Erisuna/se-assignment-4-github-and-visual-studio-Erisuna/README.md

 Debugging in Visual Studio:

 Explain the debugging tools available in Visual Studio.
 How can developers use these tools to identify and fix issues in their code?
+<<<<<<< HEAD
+## Debugging in Visual Studio

+**Debugging Tools:**
+Visual Studio provides powerful tools for debugging your code, helping developers identify and resolve issues efficiently.

+1. **Breakpoints:**
+    - **Purpose:** Pause code execution at specific lines to inspect variables and code flow.
+    - **Usage:** Set breakpoints by clicking in the left margin of the code editor or using keyboard shortcuts (e.g., F9).

+2. **Watch Windows:**
+    - **Purpose:** Monitor variable values and expressions in real-time during debugging sessions.
+    - **Usage:** Add variables to watch by right-clicking and selecting "Add Watch" or using the Watch window.

+3. **Step Into, Over, Out:**
+    - **Purpose:** Navigate through code execution step-by-step to trace and understand program flow.
+    - **Usage:** Use F10 to step over, F11 to step into, and Shift+F11 to step out of functions.

+4. **Immediate Window:**
+    - **Purpose:** Execute code snippets and evaluate expressions interactively during debugging.
+    - **Usage:** Access the Immediate window from the Debug menu or by pressing Ctrl+Alt+I.

+5. **Exception Settings:**
+    - **Purpose:** Configure how Visual Studio handles exceptions, allowing you to break on specific exceptions for debugging purposes.
+    - **Usage:** Access exception settings from the Debug menu > Windows > Exception Settings.

+ 6. **Diagnostic Tools:**
+    - **Purpose:** Monitor CPU and memory usage, and analyze performance during debugging sessions.
+    - **Usage:** Open the Diagnostic Tools window from the Debug menu > Windows > Show Diagnostic Tools.

+**Example Scenario:**
+    During development, a team uses Visual Studio's debugging tools to diagnose and fix issues in their web application.
+They set breakpoints to examine variables, use the Watch window to monitor data, and step through code to trace execution flow.
+By leveraging these debugging features, they ensure the application functions correctly and efficiently before deployment.

 ## Debugging in Visual Studio

 **Debugging Tools:**